If you’re a brewery, you could claim thousands of pounds in R&D Tax Credits. Now that’s something worth raising a glass to!

 Randomly combining ingredients doesn’t qualify for tax credits.
 There has to be evidence of methodical experimentation.
 A journey towards a predetermined goal.

-Second: To qualify for R&D Tax Credits, the person heading your brewing efforts needs to be what HMRC call a ‘competent professional’ – someone with significant expertise in brewing.
+Second: To qualify for R&D Tax Credits, the person heading your brewing efforts needs to be what HMRC call a competent professional.
+This is someone with significant expertise in brewing.

 A head brewer can usually serve, here.
 But HMRC has high standards.
 The competent professional need to have extensive experience and/or qualifications in the field of brewing.
 They can’t just be someone with a vague interest.